helgefmi/mm3hack/README.md

 # TODO (if the stars align)

-- Clear counter after each boss in refights.

 - Skip cutscenes (can end the stage soon after he jumps into the air in Robot Master's for example).

 - Teleport within stages, similar to lttphack.